hpe-storage/scod/docs/container_storage_provider/hpe_cloud_volumes/index.md

 - In some cases, your a "regionID" needs to be supplied in the `StorageClass` and in conjunction with Ephemeral Inline Volumes.
 Your "regionID" may only be found in the APIs.
 Join us on [Slack](https://slack.hpedev.io/) if you're hitting this issue (it can be seen in the CSP logs).

 !!! tip
-    While not a limitation in itself, iSCSI CHAP is mandatory with HPE Cloud Volumes but does not need any CSI driver configuration, the CHAP credentials are queried through the REST APIs from the HPE Cloud Volumes account session and applied automatically during runtime.
+    While not a limitation, iSCSI CHAP is mandatory with HPE Cloud Volumes but does not need to be configured within the CSI driver.
+The CHAP credentials are queried through the REST APIs from the HPE Cloud Volumes account session and applied automatically during runtime.

 ## StorageClass parameters